 People come to counselling and psychotherapy for a variety of reasons, and to achieve many different things.
-Generally speaking, counselling involves shorter term work and can be more focused in terms of problem solving, understanding and dealing with difficult events, and supporting changes in thinking, feeling and behaving.
-Psychotherapy, on the other hand, tends to be a longer term process that can focus on identifying emotional issues and understanding some of the background to problems and difficulties.
+Generally speaking, counselling involves shorter term work and can be more focused in terms of problem solving, understanding and dealing with difficult events, building and using resources and supporting the action needed for people to make changes to improve their lives.
+Psychotherapy tends to be a longer term process that can focus on identifying, understanding and coming to terms with patterns of emotional issues and internal conflicts that have limited people from living a satisfying and fulfilling life.

 People tend to identify their reasons for coming to counselling and psychotherapy in one or more of the following ways:

 When people broadly understand that they want some sort of change, but do not necessarily know what the issues are, or indeed what to do about them.
 For example, someone might be experiencing stress, anxiety, depression, anger – have a vague sense of how and why these feelings have emerged, but are unable to make connections in a way that brings relief or provides meaning.
-For a couple, one or both partners might have noticed an increased lack of understanding, an inability to discuss problems, or be experiencing feelings of persistent anger, ‘neediness’ or isolation in the relationship.
+One or both partners in a couple might have noticed an increased lack of understanding, an inability to discuss problems, or feel persistently angry, ‘needy’ or isolated in the relationship.

 When people know what it is they want to change or have a firm sense of how they would like their lives to be different.
 For example, overcoming an addiction, dealing with a fear or a phobia, reducing stress and anxiety, or building confidence.
 For a couple, one or both partners might have a clear idea of what is putting a relationship under strain: lack of love, affection, intimacy, sexual differences and difficulties, affairs and betrayal, or specific negative behaviours and patterns of relating.